(A)

 processing.

-weight normal beneficiation raw materials or normal mineral processing raw
+cent by weight normal beneficiation raw materials or normal mineral processing

 (ii)